 What is a transiting exoplanet?

-In some cases, an exoplanet's their orbit around its host star happens to be aligned with our line of sight from Earth.
+In some cases, an exoplanet's orbit around its host star happens to be aligned with our line of sight from Earth.
 In those cases, when the exoplanet passes in front of its parent star during its orbit, it blocks a small fraction of the star’s light, and we see a drop in the brightness of the star.
 That drop in brightness happens once each time the planet orbits.
 The larger the planet is, the deeper the drop in the brightness of the star will be.

 What is so special about transiting exoplanets?